By Greg Botelho and Mariano Castillo

-It was at the Hemingway Marina just west of Havana, on Tuesday, that CNN found the family — hunkered inside the boat, under the watch of Cuban security forces.
+It was at the Hemingway Marina, on Tuesday, that CNN found the family — hunkered inside the boat, under the watch of Cuban security forces.

 That morning, U.S. officials in Havana told CNN that they were afraid the children could be in danger from their parents.

-Armed Cuban security agents watched over the family most of the day until the parents and children were led away peacefully that afternoon.
+Armed Cuban security agents watched over the family most of the day until it was led away peacefully that afternoon.

-The Cuban Foreign Ministry said the boat pulled into the marina in bad weather Sunday.
+The Cuban foreign ministry said the boat pulled into a marina just west of Havana in bad weather Sunday.

 CNN’s Patrick Oppmann, Kim Segal and John Zarrella contributed to this report.